YourOnly-One/content/content/techmagus/en-ph/blog/posts/2020/20200609-verify-account-keybase.md

 +++
-title = "Why You Should Verify Your Accounts through Keybase" description = "You should verify your official accounts through Keybase … here's how."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary
+title = "Why you should verify your accounts through Keybase" description = "You should verify your official accounts through Keybase … here's how."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 publishdate = 2020-06-09T00:11:48+08:00                                        # manually adjust to local timezone